johschmitz/blender-driving-scenario-creator/README.md

 ### esmini preview mode (inside Blender)

-The add-on includes a preview-only esmini integration in the sidebar panel.
-Use this when you want to preview entity motion in the Blender viewport without baking keyframes.
+The addon includes a preview-only esmini integration in the sidebar panel.
+Use this when you want to preview entity motion in the Blender viewport.
+Note that this does not bake any keyframes in Blender.
+To use the preview

-2. Set `Library` to your local esmini shared library file (`esminiLib` / `libesminiLib`).
+1. Point `esmini library path` in the addon preferences to your local esmini shared library file (`esminiLib` / `libesminiLib`).
-1. In the <kbd>Driving Scenario Creator</kbd> panel find the `esmini Preview` section control the preview with the player buttons.
+2. In the <kbd>Driving Scenario Creator</kbd> panel find the `esmini Preview` section control with the player buttons.
-3. The add-on exports a temporary scenario and starts esmini in headless mode.
+3. When clicking <kbd>Play</kbd>, the add-on exports a temporary scenario and starts esmini in headless mode.
 4. Play the timeline forward to update OpenSCENARIO entity transforms from esmini state.
-5. Click <kbd>Stop Preview</kbd> to restore original authored transforms.
+5. Click <kbd>Stop</kbd> to stop the preview and restore original authored transforms.

+For preview on MacOS note that you need to run it once such that you get the Gatekeeper popup message, then allow the execution of the dylib in the system security settings and finally run it again in Blender while making sure to allow it in the popup message as well.

 ## How to run exported scenarios